textileio/community/docs/docs/hub/pricing.md

-We offer a generous free tier so you can signup and start building right away.
+!!!
+Warning

-Billing can be setup using the Hub CLI for your Personal account or any Organization you create.
-If you need volume discounts or dedicated support, please contact us at [support@textile.io](mailto:support@textile.io).
+The Hub is no longer accepting new accounts.
+For those that already have an account setup, please contact us at [support@textile.io](mailto:support@textile.io), or check your email for deprecation details and account information.

 ## Prices